|Date reviewed:||September 2019|

 A looked after child is a child who is in the care of the local authority or provided with accommodation by that authority under section 22 of the Children Act 1989.
 School gives the highest priority to these children in public care for a school admission place.

-Within school, James Kershaw, Assistant Head teacher has responsibility for looked after children.
+Within school, Catherine Heffern, Deputy Head teacher has responsibility for Looked After children.

 • Building a community for learning in which everyone (students, parents, staff, governors and our wider community) sees learning as a life-long process that they can engage in;